MAT-225, Web Design: PHP and WordPress

 - Class Meeting Place: ONLINE ONLY

-- Class Sessions: Weekly via instructor website, Canvas announcements, discussion boards
+- Class Sessions: Weekly via Canvas announcements, discussion boards, and synchronous open lab hours for student assistance and collaborative feedback

 - Office Hours: